AptAmogh/image-processing-serverside/README.md

 # image-processing-serverside
-Image processing using different ways and modules
+To test image processing operations with multiple libraries and functions